Surgical Programmes

 Future Leaders Programme for Surgeons (FLP) 2024/25

-FLP is a 12-month blended learning programme supporting surgeons (ST8, SAS or in the first years of consultancy), from the specialties listed above, with the passion to be future leaders within their specialty and equip them with the advanced leadership skills needed to excel.
-The programme is accredited by RCSEd and the College has helped with the administration of the programme since 2021.
+FLP is a 12-month blended learning programme supporting surgeons (ST8, SAS or in the first years of consultancy), from the specialties listed above, and dentists on the specialist list or working as an SAS grade, with the passion to be future leaders within their specialty and equip them with the advanced leadership skills needed to excel.

 [Note: for the Trauma & Orthopaedic Surgery FLP, please visit the British Orthopaedic Association (BOA) website: BOA Future Leaders Programme]